 In Parkview Care Center, 12.66 Percentage of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.

 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.
-Some would argue this is a reasonable measure of a facility's rehabilitation services.
+This indicates the percentage of short-term stay residents who experienced functional improvements, such as with activities of daily living.
+High levels of independence with ADL's typically correlates with successful rehabilitation services.